 The Active Club Program provides funding support to active recreation, sport and recreational fishing clubs to further develop the programs and services they provide within the South Australian community.
 Clubs can apply for up to $3,000 for funding of programs and equipment that will benefit the physical activity levels of South Australians.

-Clubs and asset owners are encouraged to contact the SANFL's Manager of Infrastructure & Community Development to discuss their project planning and future applications.
+Clubs and asset owners are encouraged to contact the SANFL Infrastructure & Government Relations team to discuss projects and applications.

 The SANFL Community Football Support fund has been established to assist individuals and families affected by tragedy.